magicleap/MRTK-MagicLeapOne/README.md

 ## Install MRTK Magic Leap
 After all of the dependencies are installed, download and install the MRTK Magic Leap package.
 1. Download the latest version of the MRTK Magic Leap package from the [release sections](https://github.com/magicleap/MRTK-MagicLeap/releases) on the GitHub page.
-1. Import the [MRTK1.3-MagicLeap Unity Package](https://github.com/magicleap/MRTK-MagicLeap/releases/) by going to **Assets > Import Package > Custom Package**.
+1. Import the [MRTK MagicLeap Unity Package](https://github.com/magicleap/MRTK-MagicLeap/releases/) by going to **Assets > Import Package > Custom Package**.
 Import all of its contents.

 \* If you are upgrading from an previous version, follow the instructions provided in the [Upgrade Guide](#upgrade-guide).